Limit behavior of the invariant measure for Langevin dynamics: Acknowledgements

 The research of G. Barrera has been supported by the Academy of Finland via the Matter and Materials Profi4 university profiling action.
 He gratefully acknowledges support from a post-doctorate grant (2020-2023) held at the Department of Mathematical and Statistical Sciences at University of Helsinki and expresses his gratitude for all the facilities used along with the realization of this work.
+The author is grateful to the reviewers for the thorough examination of the manuscript, which has lead to a significant improvement.